Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Downtime

 In the background or between scenarios, players can do a number of things that are summarized at the table.
-They could read tomes, spend time with their bonds or form new ones, improve an aspect of their character, craft something, research a topic, travel somewhere, make new acquaintances, or earn money.
+They can read tomes to increase their Mythos Knowledge or learn spells, spend time with their bonds or form new ones to remove Broken notches, improve an aspect of their character, craft something, research a topic, travel somewhere, make new acquaintances, or earn money.

+This can translate into gaining HP or ability score, upgrading inventory space or damage with a particular weapon, but also learning cool skills, gaining the ability to handle specific situations with ease or promoting a contact so that they can be more helpful.

 These are just some suggestions, and the Warden should determine the effects and the amount of time that must be spent.
-A good rule of thumb for the length of a downtime action is two weeks, but the Warden should adjust the time to their needs.
+A good rule of thumb for the length of a downtime action is two weeks, or simply allow two downtime actions between scenarios.

+It is always a good idea to build on events of the previous scenario or on notable successes and failures of the characters.

 [back to index](#index)
 <p></p>